 One study found that cyclists aged 55-79 had the same T cell counts as healthy young adults between 20-36 years old -suggesting that regular exercise could help to balance the levels of white blood cells, boosting the immune system.13

 One other factor to consider is your stress levels.
 Long-term stress can have a negative impact on your immune system, causing white blood cell levels to increase above or decrease below ideal levels.
 One study looked at acute stress in students and found that it reduced the levels of natural killer cells and monocytes, potentially increasing the risk of falling prey to infectious disease.14

-For more information on how to support your natural defences, visit our dedicated Immunity Advice Centre.
+For more information on how to support your natural defences, select Immunity from the Your health menu above.